joe-mccarthy/night-sky-pi/README.md

 Type=Simple
 # update this to be your current user
 User=username
-# the location of the night sky pi repository
+# the location of the night sky to work in
-WorkingDirectory=/home/username/repositories/night-sky-pi
+WorkingDirectory=/home/username
 # update these paths to be the location of the nsp.sh
 # update argument to where you previously copied the json configuration.
-ExecStart=/home/username/repositories/night-sky-pi/nsp.sh /home/username/config.json
+ExecStart=night-sky-pi -c /home/username/config.json
 Restart=on-failure

 [Install]